bryansmullen/fidil/readme.md

 #### Automated Cross Browser Testing

 To test the layout on multiple browsers, [browserstack](https://www.browserstack.com) is used to screenshot how the layout will render on a number of different versions of major browsers, on the more up-to-date operating systems.
-These screenshots are then inspected and the results are once again documented in the[testing spreadsheet](https://github.com/bryansmullen/fidil/blob/master/pre-production/Fidil%20Testing%20Chart.pdf).
+These screenshots are then inspected and the results are once again documented in the [Browser Automated Testing Chart](testing/testing-charts/browser-automated-testing.png).
 The following browsers are tested:

 - Mac OS Catalina Chrome 69
 - Mac OS Catalina Chrome 70